 - 9.8.
-To be eligible for Additional paid Secondary Caregiver leave the employee must meet the requirements of clause 55.6(a) of the Agreement.
-The Employer may ask for evidence to the support that the employee is in fact entitled to leave under this provision.
-This may involve the Employee being required to provide a statutory declaration in accordance with clause 55.16 of the Agreement, attesting amongst other things to their eligibility for Secondary Caregiver leave and any particulars of the leave being taken by the Employee's spouse. - 9.9.
+To be eligible for Additional Paid Secondary Caregiver leave the Employee must meet the requirements of clause 62.6(a) of the Agreement.
+The Employer may ask for evidence supporting the Employee's entitlement to leave under this provision.
+This may involve the Employee providing a statutory declaration in accordance with clause 62.16 of the Agreement, attesting amongst other things to their eligibility for Secondary Caregiver leave and any particulars of the leave being taken by the Employee's spouse. - 9.9.
 Where the Employer subsequently becomes aware that the Employee is no longer meeting the Child's physical needs more than anyone else then the Employer may ask for further evidence to substantiate the continued entitlement to the leave.
-If the employee is no longer eligible to take Additional paid Secondary Caregiver leave, the employer and employee may agree to change the absence to another type of paid or unpaid leave (including unpaid Secondary Caregiver Leave) or alter their arrangements to suit the day(s) they remain eligible for leave under this provision. - 9.10.
-Secondary Caregivers should provide at least ten weeks written notice of their intention to take Secondary Caregiver Parental Leave in accordance with clause 55.16 of the Agreement.
-Where a Secondary Caregiver then intends to take Additional Secondary Caregiver Parental Leave under clause 55.6 of the Agreement, they should provide a further ten weeks written notice in advance of the intended start date for their Additional Secondary Caregiver at that time.
+If the Employee is no longer eligible to take Additional Paid Secondary Caregiver leave, the Employer and Employee may agree to change the absence to another type of paid or unpaid leave (including unpaid Secondary Caregiver Leave) or alter their arrangements to suit the day(s) they remain eligible for leave under this provision. - 9.10.
+Secondary Caregivers should provide at least ten weeks' written notice of their intention to take Secondary Caregiver Parental Leave in accordance with clause 62.16 of the Agreement.
+Where a Secondary Caregiver then intends to take Additional Secondary Caregiver Parental Leave under clause 62.6 of the Agreement, they should provide a separate ten weeks' written notice in advance of the intended start date for their Additional Secondary Caregiver at that time.

-10. Entitlements for Long Term Casuals
+10. Entitlements for Regular Casual Employees

 - 10.1.
-The Agreement makes provision for Long Term Casual Employee to be entitled to unpaid parental leave.
-A casual employee is a long-term casual employee where the employee: - 10.1.1. has been employed on a regular and systematic basis by their employer for a sequence of periods of employment during a period of at least 12 months; and - 10.1.2. has, but for accessing parental leave under clause 55, a reasonable expectation of continuing employment by the Employer on a regular and systematic basis.

-- 10.2.
-Long Term Casual Employees may access up to 52 weeks of unpaid parental leave.
-Long-term casuals employees may also request an extension to their period of unpaid parental under clause 55.23(b) of the Agreement. - 10.3.
-A Casual Employee does not have an entitlement to paid Pre-Natal Leave under clause 55.7 of the Agreement, however they may access other leave (unpaid) with approval from the Employer.
+The Agreement makes provision for Regular Casual Employees to take to unpaid parental leave.
+A casual Employee is a Regular Casual Employee where the Employee: - 10.1.1. has been employed on a regular and systematic basis by their Employer; and - 10.1.2. has, but for accessing parental leave under clause 62 of the Agreement, a reasonable expectation of continuing employment by the Employer on a regular and systematic basis. - 10.2.
+Regular Casual Employees may access up to 52 weeks of unpaid parental leave.
+Regular Casual Employees may also request an extension to their period of unpaid parental under clause 62.23(b) of the Agreement. - 10.3.
+A Casual Employee does not have an entitlement to paid Pre-Natal Leave under clause 62.7 of the Agreement, however they may access other unpaid leave with approval from the Employer.
 Each absence on Pre-Natal Leave must be covered by a medical certificate. - 10.4.
-The Employer must not fail to re-engage a casual employee because the employee has accessed parental leave in accordance with this clause.

-11. Entitlements for employee's whose child is born by surrogate
+The Employer must not fail to re-engage a casual Employee because the Employee has accessed parental leave in accordance with clause 62 of the Agreement. - 11.
+Entitlements for an Employee whose child is born by surrogate